Hours: Mn-Fr: 9 AM–5 PM. Sa-Sn: Closed

 5. Contamination and Infection: Sharing eye drops or using expired ones can introduce bacteria into the eyes, leading to infections such as conjunctivitis or keratitis.
 Always ensure the sterility of your eye drops and avoid sharing them with others.

-See also Proper Frequency and Application of Eye Drops - A Comprehensive Guide
+See also Understanding the Taste of Eye Drops, Potential Dangers, and Safe Usage Tips - A Comprehensive Guide

 It’s important to note that overusing eye drops may provide temporary relief but can result in long-term complications and worsen underlying eye conditions.
 If you have concerns about your eye drop usage or experience adverse effects, seek guidance from your healthcare provider promptly to avoid potential consequences.